Guide to Excel Modeling Best Practices

 Under the format menu, this tool allows you to set rules for certain cells that, when triggered, change the formatting of the cell.
 There are numerous types of formatting that can be used, but the most common is to use green, red, and sometimes yellow to denote certain statuses of your cells.

 For example, you may conditionally set the background of the net income cell of an income statement to color red when it’s in the negative, and green otherwise.
 These visual cues allow the user to more quickly skim the model for the information he or she needs.

 Under the data menu or ribbon, data validation allows you to set rules about what values a cell can or cannot take.
-For example, cells in a debt schedule should almost always be a number cell, and not text.
+For example, cells in a debt schedule should almost always be a number cell and not text.
 If this is the case, data validation allows that cell to be locked as a number and will display an error message if the user mistakenly tries to add a text value, date value, or other non-number value.
 Another helpful use of data validation is the ability to make drop boxes or drop lists.
-The function easily makes the list of Excel modeling best practices.
+This function easily makes the list of Excel modeling best practices.

 Under the tools menu or review ribbon for newer Excel versions, protection allows the user to define certain cells or worksheets that cannot be changed without the proper authorization.
 Normally, this means that the user will set a password that locks those cells or worksheets.
 When an unauthorized user tries to make changes to said cells or sheets, Excel will display an error message.

 Under the Formula ribbon, Excel allows you to trace Precedents or Dependents on your active cell.
 Pressing this displays arrows representing other cells that are linked to the current cell.
-Precedents are cells that the current cell link from, whereas Dependents are cells that rely and use the contents of the current cell.
+Precedents are cells that the current cell link from, whereas Dependents are cells that rely on and use the contents of the current cell.
 These arrows remain on the screen until you press the nearby remove button.